Demand-driven transport for neurodivergent travelers

 The transition to demand-driven transport offers opportunities, but also requires an inclusive approach that considers the needs of neurodivergent travellers and people with acquired brain injury (ABI).
 Virtual public transport helps municipalities and provinces prepare these travellers not only for independent travel but also for managing their own mobility—with measurable results and an evidence-based approach.

-With Virtual Public Transport, we can achieve inclusive mobility, where everyone—regardless of neurodiversity or disability—can fully participate in society.
+With Virtual Public Transport, we can realize inclusive mobility, enabling everyone—regardless of neurodiversity or disability—to participate fully in society.

 Curious how Virtual Public Transport can contribute to your mobility policy?